acteng/atip/docs/architecture.md

 # Architecture

-"ATIP" can be split into two pieces of functionality, with different users:
+"ATIP" can be split into three pieces of functionality, with different users:

 - Scheme Sketcher: for external authorities to sketch GeoJSON files
 - Scheme Browser: for internal ATE users to explore all submitted schemes
+- Critical issue entry: for internal ATE users to record critical issues

 ## Current (August 2023)